probonopd/linuxdeployqt/README.md

 ## Known issues

-__This may not be fully working yet.__ Use with care, run with maximum verbosity, submit issues and pull requests.
-Help is appreciated
+__This may not be fully working yet.__ See [GitHub Issues](https://github.com/probonopd/linuxdeployqt/issues) for known issues.
+Use with care, run with maximum verbosity, submit issues and pull requests.
+Help is appreciated.

 ## Installation